Contents

 • An SMTP server for sending and receiving.

-• IMAP4 and POP3 for clients, plus JMAP, the modern JSON-based protocol that the better mail apps now speak.
+• IMAP4 and POP3 for clients, plus JMAP, the modern JSON-over-HTTP protocol that the better mail apps now speak in place of IMAP’s line-based wire format.

 • Built-in spam and phishing filtering, so no separate Rspamd.